 Let me open the Management studio to check the result.
 Remember, Talend tFilterRow is the same as the SQL Where Clause.

-This time, we are using two fields and run the job.
-It means Talend tFilterRow has to returns all the Customers whose Occupation is not equal to Skilled Manual and Yearly Income is greater than 50000.
+This time, we are using two fields and running the job.
+It means Talend tFilterRow has to return all the Customers whose Occupation is not equal to Skilled Manual and whose Yearly Income is greater than 50000.

 Please check the Talend filter row result.